lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 {{ blogImg(img="graphcontactracing.png") }}

 ## Viruses mutate at random.
 A lot.
 But viruses don't mutate everywhere at random.
 We've observed with COVID-19 variants and other coronaviruses that there are some conserved regions that undergo mutation a lot less.
-For instance, the [residues of the substrate-binding pocket are highly conserved](https://portlandpress.com/bioscirep/article/40/6/BSR20201256/224927/Glecaprevir-and-Maraviroc-are-high-affinity) and don't really undergo much mutation, since this protein is essential to replication and proteolytic processing.
+For instance, the residues of the substrate-binding pocket are highly conserved[^substrate-binding] and don't really undergo much mutation, since this protein is essential to replication and proteolytic processing.

 But the spike protein on the other hand goes through a lot of mutation.
-For instance, [many Omicron's mutations](https://covariants.org/variants/21K.Omicron) are associated with the ACE2 receptor binding and antibody binding sites (our vaccines currently target these proteins).
+For instance, many Omicron's mutations[^omicron] are associated with the ACE2 receptor binding and antibody binding sites (our vaccines currently target these proteins).

 Mutations are random, but those random mutations that can survive current drugs and vaccines are the mutations that will continue to spread.
 Mutations that occur on proteins like the main protease may also occur, but some mutations are more deadly to the virus than others, and these mutated viruses simply cease to replicate, ending their ability to spread.